drangob/alternativetoqkd/docs/4-apiBitReading/notes.md

 - Use GNU shred (Gutman method) to delete the ciphertext of the random bit file which has just been read, disables it from being requested twice.

+## State file note.
+When accessing the state at any point, the user must call logout.
+Logout cleans up the memory and ensures that the key k2 is not visible in memory.